 If appropriate, in addition to disputing your fine in court you can also write a submission to the Queensland Police Service Traffic Camera Office about the circumstances of your speeding infringement.
 To preserve your right to dispute the infringement in court if your submission is not accepted, you must also elect to challenge the infringement notice using the process on the back of your notice (outlined above).

-Please refer to the Department of Transport and Main Roads web-site for more information about how to dispute a fine: http://www.qld.gov.au/transport/safety/fines/contest/
+Please refer to the Department of Transport and Main Roads website for more information about how to dispute a fine: https://www.qld.gov.au/transport/safety/fines/contest

 What happens next?

 When the Department of Transport and Main Roads receives your request you will receive by mail a summons to attend court.
 It is not uncommon for the summons to take several months to issue.

 Once you have received the summons, you will have another option to plead guilty in writing.